Ex-president and Polish icon Lech Walesa is broke | DW | 03.01.2022

 Polish speakers are few and far between on the international English-speaking lecture circuit.
 But Walesa commands name recognition abroad.
 "It is him, [Donald] Tusk and [Robert] Lewandowski, but few others get anywhere near," a Polish academic told DW on condition of anonymity.
 "It was once the pope, but no more."

 Polish expertise on "Eastern issues" such as Ukraine has hiked the price of the two political speakers since 2014.
 But what sector insiders call "culture war weariness" has dampened demand for views seen to fall on one side or the other.
-Walesa has never been shy in speaking his mind, sometimes in ways that might not be considered politically correct.
+Walesa has never been shy to speak his mind, sometimes in ways that might not be considered politically correct.

 Meanwhile, COVID-19 has hit travel.